zoroqi/srid.ca/neuron-v1.md

 ---
-date: 2020-10-09
+date: 2020-10-08
 ---

 # Neuron 1.0 released

-[[neuron]] ([GitHub repo](https://github.com/srid/neuron)) is a note-taking tool based on [Zettelkasten](https://neuron.zettel.page/zettelkasten.html), that aims to be [future-proof](https://neuron.zettel.page/philosophy.html).
+[[neuron]] ([GitHub repo](https://github.com/srid/neuron)) is a note-taking tool based on [Zettelkasten](https://neuron.zettel.page/zettelkasten.html), that aims to be [future-proof](https://neuron.zettel.page/philosophy.html), and is optimized for publishing on the web.
 Version [1.0](https://github.com/srid/neuron/releases/tag/1.0.0.0) just got released, with better linking support and many other improvements.

 ## Better Linking

-Neuron now supports **wiki-links**, the same syntax used by other software like Zettlr or Obsidian.
-If your note file is named "inbox.md", you can link to it using `[[neuron-v1]]`. **Regular Markdown links** also now works as they should -- for example, `[neuron-v1.md](Neuron v1.0 released!)` works exactly like the wiki-link syntax in that it will be recognized as a Zettelkasten connection.
+Neuron now supports **wiki-links**, the same syntax used by other software like Zettlr and Obsidian.
+If your note file is named "neuron-v1.md", you can link to it using `[[neuron-v1]]`. **Regular Markdown links** also now works as they should -- for example, `[Neuron v1.0 released](neuron-v1.md)` works exactly like the wiki-link syntax in that it will be recognized as a Zettelkasten connection.

 ![Cerveau wikilink demo](./static/cerveau-wikilink-compl.gif)